Geometric invariants for $p$-groups of class 2 and exponent $p$: Introduction

 \section{Introduction}

-The problem of deciding whether two given presentations present the same group was introduced by Tietze \cite{Tietze08} in 1908 and formulated by Dehn \cite{Dehn11}.
+The problem of deciding whether two presentations present the same group was formulated by Dehn \cite{Dehn11}.
 Adian \cite{Adian58} and Rabin \cite{Rabin58} showed that the isomorphism problem for finitely presented groups is undecidable.

 A typically easier task is to establish that two groups are non-isomorphic by exhibiting distinguishing invariants.
 This approach is particularly useful in providing independent evidence that an existing list of groups -- perhaps obtained theoretically -- is irredundant.
-But families of finite $p$-groups, such as those of order $p^7$ \cite{OBrienVlee07} where the prime $p$ is a parameter in the group descriptions, pose particular challenges.
+But families of finite $p$-groups, where the prime $p$ is a parameter in the group descriptions, pose particular challenges.
 It is difficult to find ``natural" invariants which distinguish among very similar groups -- and it may be impossible to compute their values for moderate values of the prime.
 For example, power maps are sometimes used to distinguish among the 267 groups of order $2^6$.
-Other invariants include information about conjugacy classes and automorphism groups.

-To set a context for our work, we briefly review the algorithm of O'Brien \cite{OBrien94} which is used to decide isomorphism between finite $p$-groups in both {\sf GAP} \cite{GAP4} and {\sc Magma} \cite{Magma}.
-We focus exclusively on the following case: decide isomorphism between two $n$-generator groups, $G$ and $H$, of order $p^{n + d}$, nilpotency class 2 and exponent $p$.
+To set a context for our work, we review the algorithm of O'Brien \cite{OBrien94} in a special case: decide isomorphism between two $n$-generator groups, $G$ and $H$, of order $p^{n + d}$, nilpotency class 2 and exponent $p$.
 The Frattini quotient of $G$ coincides with that of $H$, and the automorphism group of this quotient is $\GL(V)$ where $V=\F_p^n$.
 We write down the action of $\GL(V)$ on the exterior square $\Lambda^2 (V)$, a space of dimension $n (n - 1)/ 2$.
 To each of $G$ and $H$ we associate a $d$-dimensional subspace of $\Lambda^2 (V)$.
 Now $G \cong H$ if and only if the duals of these two subspaces are in the same $\GL(V)$-orbit.
 The length of this orbit may prevent its construction.
 In summary, a complete solution to the isomorphism problem for this family of groups depends on knowledge of the $\GL(V)$-orbits of $d$-dimensional spaces of $\Lambda^2(V)$.
-In recent work, Sun \cite{Sun23} announced a new algorithm with running time $m^{O((\log m)^{5/6})}$ to decide isomorphism between two such groups of order $m$.
+Sun \cite{Sun23} recently announced a new algorithm with running time $m^{O((\log m)^{5/6})}$ to decide isomorphism between two such groups of order $m$.